 My restricted diet keeps yummy treats at bay.
 But, plain chips ( Lays are my favorite ) are A-Okay!
 One thing I really hate is when you get the bag home and a third of the bag is nothing but crumbs.
 All of you potato chip connoisseurs know what I mean, I see you nodding.
 Those itty bitty teeny tiny crumbs… That’s crumby and well, let’s not waste them.
 Not that I would, I’ll eat them even if they are itty bitty.
-But, for the purpose of this blog post and the subsequent recipe let’s pretend I don’t (wink).
+But, for the purpose of this blog post and the subsequent recipe let’s pretend, I have some self control and I don’t (wink).
 What can you do with a bag of chip crumbs?
 I’m so happy you asked.
 Let’s make fish and chips, with potato chips!

 What You Need

 4 Large cod loins ( about 1 ½ lbs.)*

 1 tsp.
 White pepper

 1 tsp.
 Salt ( optional)

 Food processor ( or bag and rolling pin)

 Before You Start Preheat the oven to 375°F. Spray the baking sheet with nonstick cooking spray.
 You will want to put your fries in the oven at the same time you put the fish in.
 Most frozen fries cook for about 20 minutes But, please read the package directions to decide when to put your fries in.